 Les Senteurs, Elizabeth Street

-Recognisable by its blossoming façade, Les Senteurs is London’s oldest independent perfumery, which specialises in niche, luxury fragrance for men and women.
-Its olfactory curation includes Creed, Frederic Malle, Tom Daxon and Maison Rebatchi, as well as a host of UK exclusives including Sylvaine Delacourte, formerly creative director at Guerlain.
+Famed for its blossoming façade, Les Senteurs is London’s oldest independent perfumery, specialising in niche, luxury fragrance for men and women.
+Its olfactory curation includes Creed, Frederic Malle, Cloon Keen and Maison Rebatchi, as well as a host of UK exclusives including Sylvaine Delacourte, the eponymous brand of Guerlain's formerly creative director.
 Shopping at Les Senteurs is an intimate, tranquil joy and a complete treat for the senses.

 Anya Hindmarch Bespoke, Pont Street